Red Teaming and How it Works

 In contrast, the scope of a red team exercise is unlimited, allowing for all of the legal and ethical attack vectors you can imagine.
 They often involve more people, time, and resources as the team digs deep to fully understand the impact of vulnerabilities found to uncover their true risk level affecting an organization’s technology, employees, and physical assets.

-I sat down with VerSprite’s Offensive Security Group team leader, Joaquin Paredes, for an inside view on how we approach red teaming and administering a red teaming exercise.
+I sat down with VerSprite’s Offensive Security Group team leader, Joaquin Paredes, for an inside view on how we approach red teaming and administering an exercise.

 How Do Companies Benefit from a Red Teaming Exercise?

-Due to the inherent secrecy behind red teaming tactics, it is often unclear what goes on behind the scenes to grasp the nature and significance of red teaming to the overall security posture of an organization.
+Due to the inherent secrecy behind a red team’s tactics, it is often unclear what goes on behind the scenes to grasp the nature and significance of red teaming to an organization’s overall security posture.
 We are lifting the veil of how red teaming engagements work to deliver results that penetration testing and written reports alone cannot.

 I remember I once heard someone say that pen testers are like pirates, who will, recklessly, launch all their weapons against your boat trying to steal every single coin they can find, while red teamers in this analogy, would be more like ninjas, who will carefully plan every attack and stealthily get inside the protected vault to carefully take only the most valuable crown jewel in the museum.